AnukritiSinghh/image_based_visual_servoing/README.md

 # 2. Simple use of visp with ros-gazebo

-Install ros-melodic-visp package from Synaptic.
+* Install ros-melodic-visp package from Synaptic.
+* Installation of pioneer model https://github.com/SD-Robot-Vision/PioneerModel